- Site Analysis

 Visible mould in houses is typically the result of high levels of indoor moisture and insufficient ventilation and/or heating.
 The best solutions are to install a rangehood over the stove in the kitchen and an exhaust fan in the bathroom.
 Both should be vented to the outside.
 Building occupants should be encouraged to increase ventilation through opening windows, to keep the space warm, and to avoid using unflued gas heaters, which produce a lot of moisture.

 Some types of moulds produce toxic compounds.
-Stachybotrys chartarum is a toxic mould that is associated with leaking buildings in New Zealand in recent years.
+Stachybotrys chartarum is a toxic mould that is associated with leaking buildings in New Zealand.
 The mould is caused by leaks that originate outside the building and from leaks within wet areas in buildings.

 Finding Stachybotrys in a building does not immediately mean that the building occupants have been exposed to allergens or toxins.
 While Stachybotrys is growing, a wet slime covers the spores, preventing them from becoming airborne.
 Exposure will only occur when the mould has died and dried up.